f-x-dx/example-server/README.md

 in your browser.

 ####Linking a merchant
-Before you can actually do anything with the app, you have to link merchants.
-Click "Merchant" at the very top of the web page go to the Merchant side of things.
+Before you can actually do anything with the app, you have to link a merchant.
+On localhost:8080, click "Merchant" at the very top of the web page.
 Then, click "Link Merchant" at the right.

 Select the merchant you want to link(if you didn't make any extra ones there should only be one).
 Then, "Click Install App" and afterwards "Accept & Install".